 All of this is to help you focus on the right skills to determine whether a candidate fits to role of product manager or product owner.
 I cannot emphasize enough on how important it is to make sure you hire the right person for this position.

 Product is the livelihood of your company.
 Without it, there is no revenue, no company retreat or anything.
-Rather spending months looking for the right person than compromising just to fill a void.
+Rather take the time looking for the right person than compromising just to fill a void.